From 6-8 April 2019 the 1st Mesopotamian Water Forum will take place at the University of Sulaimani, Sulaymaniyah, Kurdistan Region...

 - To continue dialogue with the Iraqi government about the destructive socioeconomic, cultural and environmental impact of mega projects.
 We advocate that the Iraqi government develops policies that address transboundary water issues – specifically Ilisu Dam, Daryan Dam and other large dams – and negotiates with riparian states in accordance with international law and to apply the articles 5, 6 and 7 of the 1997 International Convention to the Tigris and Euphrates rivers.

 - To raise awareness among Iraqi citizens and the international community about the socioeconomic, environmental and cultural impacts of large megaprojects and the need to protect the rivers of Iraq and Mesopotamia.

-- To raise Iraqi citizens’ and the international community’s awareness of the need to protect Iraq’s water resources, and the threats posed by large dams such as Ilisu in Turkey, Daryan dam and water transfer schemes in Iran, as well as dams within Iraq.
+- To raise Iraqi citizens’ and the international community’s awareness of the need to protect Iraq’s water resources, and the threats posed by large dams such as Ilisu in Turkey, Daryan dam in Iran as well as dams within Iraq.

 - To encourage Iraq, Turkey, Syria and Iran to sign agreements that establish a fair share of water between riparian states, and emphasize the integrity of the river ecosystem

 To promote water courses as a tool for sustainable peace between different communities